 Current & Past Addiction Medicine Fellows

-Dr. Pace is the current CARE fellow.
+Dr. Pace is a current CARE Unit faculty member.
 She completed her residency in Internal Medicine/Primary Care at Brigham and Women’s Hospital.
 She is interested in research that identifies ways to improve care for patients with substance abuse and alcohol use disorders in primary care and other medical settings.

-Dr. Bertholet is chef de clinique in Prevention and Public Health and Psychiatry at the Alcohol Treatment Center, Lausanne University Hospital, Switzerland.
+Dr. Bertholet is an Associate Physician and Senior Lecturer in Prevention and Public Health and Psychiatry at the Alcohol Treatment Center, Lausanne University Hospital, Switzerland.
 As a CARE Fellow, his research focused on brief interventions and behavior change among persons with unhealthy alcohol use.
 His research focuses on alcohol use, brief motivational interventions, the processes of change involved in addiction and the use of new technologies in the delivery of secondary prevention interventions.
 He is currently an Associate Editor of aodhealth.org.

 Dr. Kim is an Assistant Professor in GIM at BUSM and Co-Investigator on an NIH grant and Associate Medical Director of the SAMHSA-funded Massachusetts Screenin, Brief Intervention, and Referral to Treatment (MASBIRT) Program.
 As a CARE Fellow Dr. Kim conducted research on the unique needs of HIV-infected homeless persons and primary care quality and addiction severity.
 During her fellowship she applied for and received an NIH Loan Repayment Program Award.